 8-1,2).
 Jesus is seated on His Father’s throne at His right-hand, and we are

-seated with Him in heavenly places in Christ Jesus (Eph 2-6).
+seated next to Him in heavenly places in Christ Jesus (Eph 2-6).
 This is not

 something even the angels have received from God; in fact, Lucifer’s tree of

 the knowledge of good and evil was the throne of God.
-God may have said
+He may have said

 but from the tree of the knowledge of good and evil you shall not eat, for in